Biden White House serves up burgers, nostalgia for July Fourth

 In a sharp shift from recent months, the doors of the White House will be open to hundreds of invited guests, marking the largest event there of Biden’s presidency.

-The White House lawn event is expected to include essential workers who helped in the COVID response and military families.
-Biden will make remarks and there will be a 17-minute fireworks display set off from both sides of the Lincoln Memorial Reflecting Pool.
+The White House lawn event is expected to include essential workers who helped in the COVID-19 response and military families.
+The president and guests will then watch a 17-minute fireworks display set off from both sides of the Lincoln Memorial Reflecting Pool.

-The president’s house has largely been walled off from public view in recent months, with COVID protocols reducing access for tours and additional fencing installed after the Jan.
+The president’s house has largely been walled off from public view in recent months, with COVID-19 protocols cutting access for tours.
+New fencing was installed after the Jan.
 6 attack on the U.S. Capitol.

-The event also is scaled-back compared to prior years, a nod to the COVID-19 coronavirus that has killed more than 600,000 Americans.
+Sunday’s event also is scaled back compared with prior years, a nod to the coronavirus pandemic that has killed more than 600,000 Americans.
 The more aggressive Delta variant has raised alarms about the potential for another surge among the unvaccinated.

 Our Standards: The Thomson Reuters Trust Principles.